retinens/going-live/README.md

 - [ ] Check for console errors

 ### Page weight
-- [ ] Evaluate total weight of at least homepage
+- [ ] Evaluate total weight of at least homepage (GTMetrix)
 - [ ] Open Inspector network/timeline tab to identify heavy assets
 - [ ] Check if heavy assets are cached
+- [ ] Are the images optimized and well-sized ?

 ### Audits
 - [ ] Use the Chrome DevTools (in incognito mode) and perform a mobile audit (with throttling) to fix common problems.
 - [ ] Repeat with a desktop audit.
+- [ ] Page speed insight audit

 ## 3. Check content (with an open console)
 - [ ] Are all strings / images present (and translated)?